AnqiLee/walmart-ticket-service/README.md

 ## Overall Structure

 This application is build following the Model-View-Controller desing pattern.
 This pattern is implemented using Spring Boot annotations metadata instead of XML configurations.
-The aplication has 3 API to access the functionalities defined in the requirements.
+The aplication has 3 APIs to access the functionalities defined in the requirements.

 The following examples demonstrate the usage of these APIs: